 - Sorting Algorithms

 - Hash Maps

 Career Development Curriculum

-Two full days of Code 401 are dedicated to workshops and presentations that teach students the skills they'll need for their job search, such as personal branding techniques, effective networking practices, how to create an attractive resume, mastering personal and technical interviews, job search best practices, and more.
+Two full days of Code 401 are dedicated to workshops and presentations that teach you the skills you'll need for your job search, such as personal branding techniques, effective networking practices, how to create an attractive resume, mastering personal and technical interviews, job search best practices, and more.
 An additional one-day job search strategy workshop is held in the week after graduation.

-Additionally, during each Project Week, students present projects that will go into their professional portfolio.
+Additionally, during each Project Week, you will work with a team and present projects that will go into your professional portfolio.
 Learn More »